wssbck/chillout-data-engineerin/iceberg/README.md

 ### Preparations

-Build Docker images (it may take awhile):
+Build Docker images (it may take some time):

 ```sh
 ./dbuild